fahmifareed/profitmaker/README.md

 Profitmaker is licensed under the MIT License with Commons Clause.
 This means you can:

 ✅ Allowed:
-- Use Task Master for any purpose (personal, commercial, academic)
+- Use Profitmaker for any purpose (personal, commercial, academic)
 - Modify the code
 - Distribute copies
-- Create and sell products built using Task Master
+- Create and sell products built using Profitmaker

 ❌ Not Allowed:
-- Sell Task Master itself
+- Sell Profitmaker itself
-- Offer Task Master as a hosted service
+- Offer Profitmaker as a hosted service
-- Create competing products based on Task Master
+- Create competing products based on Profitmaker

 See the [LICENSE](./LICENSE.md) file for the complete license text.
 For commercial licensing or questions about permitted use, you can always contact Eugen Soloviov via [Telegram](https://t.me/suenot) or by [email](mailto:suenot@gmail.com).